 If we had to do it over again, we would have booked a hotel in Tikal National Park and spent one night there.

 Overall, however, a day trip from San Ignacio to Tikal is well worth it to see this ancient marvel.
+Although Belize may be known for its Mayan sites, none truly compare to the size of Tikal.

 What to see in Tikal National Park